 Software

 As part of my work, I develop open-source models and tools for surface processes research.
 Some of this work involves deriving new model equations, and some is simply coding up models published by others.
+All of my modeling work is made publicly available using open-source licenses; please see the referenced papers for code repositories.
 All Landlab components may be found here.

 • Standalone model: BlockLab river canyon evolution model (Glade, Shobe, et al., 2019).
 Developed in collaboration with Rachel Glade, Bob Anderson, and Greg Tucker.
 The model is archived on Github.